asvarainnovations/asvara-innovations-site/README.md

   - Integration with Supabase Storage for file uploads.
   - Admin moderation dashboard to review, approve, and reject submissions.
   - Backend APIs for blog management with authentication checks.
+- **Careers System**:
+  - Universal careers application form with inline validation and file upload.
+  - Resumes are uploaded and stored in Supabase Storage.
+  - All submissions are viewable in a modern admin dashboard at `/admin/careers` with search, filter, and download links for resumes.
 - **Frontend & UI/UX**:
   - Complete redesign of the homepage for a modern, animated feel.
   - Dynamic "Our Products" section with complex hover animations.